ValentinWach/electra/frontend/README.md

 ### Ergebnisse
 - **Uebersicht**: Seat distribution and nationwide results.
 - **Wahlkreise**: A Wahlkreisliste, and a map which shows the winning parties per wahlkreis.
 A wahlkreis can be selected in the list or on the map to see detailed results.
 - **Parteien**: A list of all bundestagsparties and another one of all parties.
-By klicking on a party you see their closest winners/loosers, and below there is a table showing all Überhangsmandate if any exist.
+By clicking on a party you see their closest winners/loosers, and below there is a table showing all Überhangsmandate if any exist.
-- **Analysen**: 3 Additional analyses.
+- **Analysen**: 3 additional analyses.

 ## Tech Stack